Detailed photography of sea water contaminated by micro plastic.

 You deserve to decide what goes into your environment and your body.

-Our plastic problem is bigger than you think.
-About 11 million tons of plastic enters the ocean every year, and as the fifth largest economy in the world, California is a big part of the problem.
+Our plastic problem is bigger than you think, and many of us can’t go a single hour without touching plastic.
+Because plastics are used in almost every industry now - from construction and electronics to agriculture and textiles, and lurk in our bottled water.
+About 11 million tons of plastic even enter the ocean every year.
 But plastic isn’t just in the ocean, it’s everywhere.
-It’s in our drinking water, it falls in our rain and studies show that harmful plastic pollution disproportionately affects disadvantaged communities.
+It’s in our drinking water, it falls in our rain, and studies show that harmful plastic pollution disproportionately affects disadvantaged communities.
 No matter who you are, or where you live, plastic is in your body.
+And as the fifth largest economy in the world, California is a big part of the problem.

 Plastic Pollution by the Numbers